 Method Please provide a description or examples of how each instructional method will be used in this course.
-Demonstration, Repetition/Practice Instructor demonstrates in groups proper safety use of equipment and design materials prior to assignments.
+Demonstration, Repetition/Practice Instructor demonstrates in groups proper safe use of equipment and design materials prior to assignments.
 After clarifying assignment concept, instructor demonstrates affective use of format and materials using vocabulary and technical applications relevant to the assignment.

-Activity During designated laboratory time instructor assists students work individually and in groups using a variety of visual approaches such as sketches and visual "blueprint" proposals in draft format in preparation for final visual resolution.
-Technology-based instruction Instructor demonstration of "smart phone" as a design tool.
-Self-exploration Self-exploration Instructor encourages students to "look beyond the realm of their familiar" when creating design work Observation Students view electronic and/or physical examples of artworks relevant to specific assignment.
+Activity During designated laboratory time instructor facilitates individual and group work using a variety of visual approaches such as sketches and visual blueprints and assists students working in creating draft proposals in preparation for the final visual resolution.
+Technology-based instruction Instructor demonstration of digital technology as a design tool.
+Self-exploration Instructor encourages students to "look beyond the realm of their familiar" when creating design work.
+This will be recorded in a sketch book with research, readings, writing and sketching.
+Observation Students view electronic and/or physical examples of artworks relevant to the specific assignment.
 Examples are created by instructor or other professionals in the field.
 Lecture Instructor informs, guides and advises students in conceptual, format and medium use relevant to assignment.
-Skilled Practice at a Workstation Students preform necessary tasks to complete assignments at an individual workspace (drawing table).
+Skilled Practice at a Workstation Students perform necessary tasks to complete assignments at an individual workspace (drawing table).
 Laboratory Instructor demonstrates hands-on technical applications relating to assignments prior to students working on assignments.
 Participation Along with regular class lecture/lab activities, instructor leads individual and group critiques to best understand student work.